-You need to make it as easy as possible for customers to leave a review – or for that matter, provide any sort of feedback that could help your business improve.
+You need to make it as easy as possible for customers to leave an online review – or give any kind of customer feedback that could help you enhance your business.

 Someone who wants to throw a tantrum on the internet will actively seek out the biggest audience for their tirade.
 But a delighted customer will only give you an attaboy if it doesn’t take very much time out of their day.

-Also consider leaving a “review us” or “provide feedback” form on your contact us page to solicit feedback.
+Also, consider leaving a “review us” or “provide feedback” form on your contact us page to solicit valuable feedback.
 If you offer online support, you can link to this page, or another review channel, after each interaction.